 Pregnancy-safe skincare ingredients

-Now that we’ve gone over some of the common skin changes during pregnancy, let’s talk about what ingredients you can use to help manage them.
-Some of them you can use in your homemade recipes or you can find some skincare and beauty products that already contain those.
+Now that we’ve discussed some common skin changes during pregnancy, let’s discuss what ingredients are safe to use during pregnancy.
+You can use some of them in your homemade concoctions or find skincare and beauty products that already contain them.

 Coconut oil